learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 ## Unmounting

-I the unmounting (or deletion, or "cleanup") phase, we have just one **lifecycle** method to help us out:
+In the unmounting (or deletion, or "cleanup") phase, we have just one lifecycle method to help us out:
 **componentWillUnmount**. **componentWillUnmount** is the last function to be called immediately before the component is removed from the DOM.
 It is generally used to perform clean-up for any DOM-elements or timers created in **componentWillMount**.